anirudhmitra25/grooveTube/README.md

 # GrooveTube - Video App

 Welcome to GrooveTube, a React-based video app that allows you to seamlessly enjoy and control your favorite videos.
-GrooveTube combines the power of React, Redux, React Icons, Framer, and Tailwind CSS to create a smooth and interactive video-watching experience.
+GrooveTube combines the power of React, Redux, Framer, and Tailwind CSS to create a smooth and interactive video-watching experience.

 ## Website